scrabbletank/farhome-rules/eberron.md

 - **Duration:** instant
 - **Damage Type:** Piercing

 Magically shape a small piece of wood into a javelin.
 The javelin will then be thrown with wind magic at the chosen target.
 Make a spellcasting roll against the target's armor.
-If the attack succeeds, the opponent takes 1 wound die in piercing damage.
+If the attack succeeds, the opponent takes 1 wound and 1 wound die in piercing damage.

 Add 6 tiles of range and another wound die for every level cast above 1st.